The Rise of Hybrid Recruiting: Infographic

 According to NACE, 66% of companies planned to participate in virtual recruiting for the 2020-2021 academic year.

-Virtual recruiting platforms have enabled many organizations to continue their recruiting programs without skipping a beat.
+Virtual recruiting platforms have enabled many organizations to continue their recruiting programs and hiring practices without skipping a beat.
 In fact, our research found that nearly 66% of companies found their time to hire has either stayed the same this year, or decreased.

 How has the average time to hire been impacted by the pandemic?

 - 48% say it takes about the same amount of time